DeependraCSE/ReactNative_GenerateQRCode/README.md

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

-## Step 1: Start Metro
+## Step 1: Project Setup

 First, you will need to install node dependency for React Native.

-To start the Metro dev server, run the following command from the root of your React Native project:
+To install dependency run the following command from the root of your React Native project:

 ```sh
 # Using npm